 Update 2013: 7 months after writing this series, I met my soulmate. :) You can read about my love story and my guide to find your soulmate here: How To Find Your Soulmate (series)

-This is part 5c and the last part of my review series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
+This is the last part of a 5-part series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.